 Agriculture is just the first step for people willing to integrate and often remains the only one.
 Migrants stay on the threshold of society for years waiting to enter it.

 Since career opportunities and a viable future are hard to find, vertical mobility is a rare commodity.
 It is difficult for a migrant’s son to receive a higher education.
 He risks spending 25 years picking tomatoes.

 7. Could you end with a positive story?

-An instance of good practice can be found in the province of Caserta.
+An instance of good practice can be found in the Casentino valley, in the north-east of Tuscany.
 Forestry was born there thanks to the work of some monks in the 15th-century.
 Nowadays, most forestry workers are Romanian and Macedonian.
 They keep a tradition alive.
 It is the opposite of the opinion of those who accuse foreigners of destroying our culture.